martnreh/PHabits/README.md

 # +Habits

-Phabits is an application designed to track and strengthen positive habits.
++Habits is an application designed to track and strengthen positive habits.
 The application allows users to log activities, track their progress, and develop positive habits over time.

 ## Overview

-Phabits is built using Ruby on Rails for the backend and integrates a frontend framework to provide an intuitive user interface.
++Habits is built using Ruby on Rails for the backend and integrates a frontend framework to provide an intuitive user interface.
 Users can create, view, and delete activity logs and types, making it easy to manage their habits and monitor progress.

 ### Key Features